Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

 Part of Seven Hollows Farm in the foothills of the Blue Ridge Mountains, Orkney Springs Distillery hand-bottles craft spirits made from organic ingredients.

-There is no storefront in Orkney Springs, but you will find Orkney Spring Distillery-crafted gin and vodka at Basye Brew Hollow, a delightful local eatery with outdoor seating.
+There is no storefront in Orkney Springs, but you will find Orkney Spring Distillery-crafted gin and vodka at Basye Brew Hollow, a local eatery with outdoor seating.

-Erin Gifford is the editor of Go Hike Virginia.
-She has completed more than 300 hikes in Virginia.
+Erin Gifford has completed more than 300 hikes in Virginia.
 She is also the author of three hiking guidebooks from Falcon Guides.
 Need help finding a hike?
-Check out the Trail Finder feature or send Erin a message.
+Check out the Trail Finder feature or send Erin an email at [email protected].